TomHarrop/galaxy-tool-tests/README.md

 - [x] Container spins up a Galaxy instance
 - [x] Interface is accessible at http://localhost:8080
+- [x] You can create a login with the test account for admin access to the GUI
 - [x] Local wrappers can be installed by mounting the wrapper XML and a tool_conf.xml
 - [x] Changes to the wrapper are reflected in the running instance
 - [x] `planemo test` with the `--galaxy_url` argument triggers tests without spinning up a new instance